The notion that an eye exam can potentially save your life may sound dramatic, but it's true.

 It goes without saying that a comprehensive eye exam also enables your eye doctor to diagnose sight-threatening conditions like glaucoma, macular degeneration and cataracts.
 The sooner they're diagnosed and treated, the lower the chances of permanent vision loss.

 So keep your body and eyes healthy with regular eye exams.
-We invite you to schedule your appointment by calling EyeStyles in Belmont today!
+We invite you to schedule your appointment by calling EyeStyles+Care in Belmont today!

 How Can An Eye Exam Detect a Brain Tumor?